-•(a) A pad-limited die.
-Tall, thin pad-limited pads, which maximize the number of pads we can fit around the outside of the chip.
-The number of pads determines the die size.

-•(b) A core-limited die: short, wide core-limited pads.The core logic determines the die size.

-• (c) Using both pad-limited pads and core-limited pads
+•FIGURE 16.12 Pad-limited and core-limited die. (a) A pad-limited die.
+The number of pads determines the die size. (b) A core-limited die: The core logic determines the die size. (c) Using both pad-limited pads and core-limited pads for a square die.

-- Power Pads and I/O Pads: - Special power pads are used for:1. positive supply, or VDD, power buses (or power rails) and

-2. ground or negative supply, VSS or GND.

-- One set of VDD/VSS pads supplies power to the I/O pads only. - Another set of VDD/VSS pads connects to a second power ring that supplies the logic core. - The I/O power is a dirty power since it has to supply large transient currents to the output transistors.
-We keep dirty power separate to avoid injecting noise into the internal-logic power (the clean power). - I/O pads also contain special circuits to protect against electrostatic discharge (ESD).
-These circuits can withstand very short high-voltage (several kilovolt) pulses that can be generated during human or machine handling.
+- Special power pads are used for:1. positive supply, or VDD, power buses (or power rails ) and 2. ground or negative supply, VSS or GND. - one set of VDD/VSS pads supplies power to the I/O pads only. - Another set of VDD/VSS pads connects to a second power ring that supplies the logic core. - I/O power as dirty power - It has to supply large transient currents to the output transistors. - Keep dirty power separate to avoid injecting noise into the internal-logic power (the clean power ). - I/O pads also contain special circuits to protect against electrostatic discharge (ESD). - These circuits can withstand very short high-voltage (several kilovolt) pulses that can be generated during human or machine handling.

-- Pad Seed: Fix the position of the chip pad for down bonding - Making an electrical connection between the substrate and a chip pad, or to a package pin, it must be to VDD (n -type substrate) or VSS (p -type substrate).
+- If we make an electrical connection between the substrate and a chip pad, or to a package pin, it must be to VDD (n -type substrate) or VSS (p -type substrate).
 This substrate connection (for the whole chip) employs a down bond (or drop bond) to the carrier.
-We have several options: - Dedicate one (or more) chip pad(s) to down bond to the chip carrier. - Make a connection from a chip pad to the lead frame and down bond from the chip pad to the chip carrier. - Make a connection from a chip pad to the lead frame and down bond from the lead frame. - Down bond from the lead frame without using a chip pad. - Leave the substrate and/or chip carrier unconnected. - Depending on the package design, the type and positioning of down bonds may be fixed. - This means we need to fix the position of the chip pad for down bonding using a pad seed
+We have several options: - > We can dedicate one (or more) chip pad(s) to down bond to the chip carrier. - We can make a connection from a chip pad to the lead frame and down bond from the chip pad to the chip carrier. - We can make a connection from a chip pad to the lead frame and down bond from the lead frame. - > We can down bond from the lead frame without using a chip pad.

+We can leave the substrate and/or chip carrier unconnected.

+• Depending on the package design, the type and positioning of down bonds may be fixed.
+This means we need to fix the position of the chip pad for down bonding using a pad seed